-A proud and integral part of Rutgers University, bringing excellence in education, excellence in research, and excellence in opportunity to northern New Jersey for over a century.
+A proud and integral part of Rutgers University, bringing excellence in education, excellence in research, and excellence in opportunity to northern New Jersey for more than a century.

-For 15 years we have been rated as the most diverse national campus by US News & World Report.
-Documents show that stretching back to at least 1935, our campus has traditionally served as the place of educational opportunity for first generation college students, for students whose home languages were not English, for students who commuted to campus to save money, for students who work to stay in college and/or support their families, and to students of diverse racial, ethnic, and religious backgrounds.
-Whether in 1935, in 1955, in 1985 or in 2012, we have been dedicated to excellence in education and to educational opportunity.
+Since 1997 RU-N has been rated as the most diverse national campus by U.S. News & World Report.
+Documents show that stretching back to at least 1935, our campus has traditionally served as the place of educational opportunity for first-generation college students, for students whose home languages were not English, for students who commuted to campus to save money, for students who work to stay in college and/or support their families, and to students of diverse racial, ethnic, and religious backgrounds.
+Whether in 1935, in 1955, in 1985 or in 2013, we have been dedicated to excellence in education and to educational opportunity.

-- The Once and Future Newark A film tour with Professor Clement Price
+- The Once and Future Newark A film tour with the late Professor Clement Price

 - RBS at Seventy-Five (PDF) A history of Rutgers Business School

 - History of the Rutgers School of Law-Newark

 - Paul Tractenberg- History of Rutgers Law School in Newark